Global convergence of optimized adaptive importance samplers: Analysis

 In this section, we provide a simplified analysis to give the intuition of our main results.
 This case considers a fictitious scenario where the gradients of $R$ can be exactly obtained.
-Hence, we can use overdamped Langevin dynamics to optimize the parameters of the proposal
+This algorithm would correspond to an exact gradient descent on $\chi^2$-divergence with injected noise.
+This gives us a clear picture about the role of noise (often comes from stochastic gradients) in adaptation.
+To do so, consider the overdamped Langevin dynamics to optimize the parameters of the proposal